carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 > Why do you think we found so many OTUs in this bin?
 {: .discussion}

-## Visualization of taxonomic assignation results
+## Visualization of taxonomic assignment results

 After we have the taxonomy assignation what follows is some visualization of our results.